 Core Health Philosophy

-In Chinese medical theory, one treats the Root and the Branch.
+In Chinese medical theory, this concept is described in terms of the ‘root’ and the ‘branch.’
 The “Root” refers to deeper organ systems, meridians, and vessels that are at the foundation of an individual’s constitution.
 The “Branch” refers to symptoms that can arise from disharmonies in the Root of an individual’s constitution.
 It is important to treat the Root as well as a patient’s symptoms.
-If the Root is treated and harmonized, the Branch symptoms are less likely
+If the Root is treated and harmonized, the Branch, or symptoms, are less likely to return.

 The problem solving and analytical skills that I have practiced for years have helped me immensely in the study and application of the principles and techniques of acupuncture and Chinese medicine.

 I have also been a long time student of the Korean martial art of Shim Gum Do.
 It was studying at their school in Brighton under Great Zen Master Founding Master Chang Sik Kim that I became interested in Eastern Arts and Eastern Thought.
 My training there helped to make my mind and body strong, and gave me a solid foundation for the practice of acupuncture.